FallOutChonny/react-starter-boilerplate/README.md

 * Call API demo.
 * Authentication Route.
-* Font-awesome 5 with SSR.
+* Load font-awesome 5 with inline style tag (like styled-components).
 * Deploy a demo site.
+* Rewrite homepage (I'm not good at UI design and I know it's ugly, can anyone give me some suggestions).
 * Modularized.
 * Write unit test for react components, reducers and sagas.